TrystanLea/blog/pages/en/roombyroomheatloss.md

 <img src="images/heatloss/mcs_design_temperatures.png" style="width:300px">

 The heatpunk tool suggests a design temperature of -3.6°C for my location.
 I have typically used -3°C from Table 3.7 of the CIBSE domestic heating guide.
-I believe there is actually a good case for a higher design temperature in our particular location.
-Analysing temperature data from my own outside temperature sensor with 5 years of data suggests a design temperature of -1.1°C (99.6%) and 0.0°C (99%).
+There is a good case for a higher design temperature in our particular location.
+Analysing temperature data from our outside temperature sensor with 5 years of data suggests a design temperature of -1.1°C (99.6%) and 0.0°C (99%).
 Met office data for the local village over the last year suggests -1.4°C (99.6%) and -0.1°C (99%).
-I have documented further results and example code for calculation [here](https://trystanlea.org.uk/reading-historic-data-wowmetoffice).
+There are further results and example code for calculation documented [here](https://trystanlea.org.uk/reading-historic-data-wowmetoffice).

 **6\.
 Ground Temperatures and Heated or Unheated Neighbours?**